NikitaSingh1510/apple_sql_project/README.md

 QUESTIONS:
-1.Find the number of stores in each country 2.Calculate the number of units sold by each store 3.Calculate the percentage of warranty claims marked as "Rejected" 4.Average price of product in each category
+1.Find the number of stores in each country\n 2.Calculate the number of units sold by each store 3.Calculate the percentage of warranty claims marked as "Rejected" 4.Average price of product in each category